saramic/learning/ionic/dots-and-boxes/README.md

 ## TODO

 - [ ] center the game play, div has no hight, can I use clearfix? or CSS grid?
+- [ ] timer per person
+- [ ] get another go
+- [ ] note you can get doubles - seems to work
+  - now with user hack does not
+- [ ] make larger area clickable
 - [ ] resize based on the screen
 - [ ] users take turns
 - [ ] take and submit a turn